dumians/llm-stack-overview/README.md

-# llm-stuff
+# llm-primer
-> LLM-related definitions and links to stuff
+> LLM-related definitions and links to learning material

 For a list of LLM-related software see [SOFTWARE.md](SOFTWARE.md).